epam/EPAM-AI-RUN-Marketplace/deployment/add-ons/aice/README.md

         }
       }
 ```
-9. Save new provider
+8. Save new provider
-10. Go to AICE application
+9. Go to AICE application
-11. Click on AI/RUN AICE -> Configure button
+10. Click on AI/RUN AICE -> Configure button
-12. Copy descriptor value for Code analysis provider
+11. Copy descriptor value for Code analysis provider
-13. Go to EPAM AI/Run™ for AWS and open Add Providers page (Profile -> Settings -> Providers management -> Add Provider)
+12. Go to EPAM AI/Run™ for AWS and open Add Providers page (Profile -> Settings -> Providers management -> Add Provider)
-14. Put Value from step 12 into field
+13. Put Value from step 12 into field
-15. Update "service_location_url" property to "http://aice-code-analysis-datasource.aice.svc.cluster.local:8001/api/v1/"
-16. Save new provider
+14. Save new provider
-17. Go to Create New DataSource Page
+15. Go to Create New DataSource Page
-18. Verify that the new items appears in the "Choose Datasource Type" dropdown list.
+16. Verify that the new items appears in the "Choose Datasource Type" dropdown list.
-19. Go to Create Assistant page
+17. Go to Create Assistant page
-20. Verify that the new items appears in the External tools tab
+18. Verify that the new items appears in the External tools tab